gauss5930/AlpaGasus2-QLoRA/README.md

 This repository contains the source codes implementing AlpaGasus2-QLoRA with LLaMA2 and QLoRA.
 Model size variants are 7B and 13B, for each of them we used [LLaMA2-7B-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) and [LLaMA2-13B-hf](https://huggingface.co/meta-llama/Llama-2-13b-hf).
-For the dataset, [gpt4life](https://github.com/gpt4life/alpagasus)'s alpaca_t45 dataset filtered by gpt-3.5-turbo-0301 was utilized.
+[gpt4life](https://github.com/gpt4life/alpagasus)'s alpaca_t45 dataset filtered by gpt-3.5-turbo-0301 was utilized.

 For implementing AlpaGasus2-QLoRA, Google Colab's single A100 40G GPU was used!
 In addition, we used [QLoRA](https://arxiv.org/abs/2305.14314) to implement the large model in only one GPU.